-There was consistent cicada noise, which contributed to the higher L{Aeq} and L{A90} noise levels during the day, when compared to previous noise surveys.
+At this receiver, there was constant and dominant road traffic noise from Nimbin Road, which contributed to the higher-than-normal L{Aeq} and L{A90} noise levels, during the monitoring period, when compared to previous noise surveys.
+The increase in road traffic noise is due to the downwind westerly direction winds from Nimbin Road.